jonnonz1/nz-statute-book/acts/public/1977/citizenship-act-1977.md

 (3) The Minister may decline to register a declaration of renunciation if— (a) the declarant is resident in New Zealand; or
   (b) a state of war exists between New Zealand and any other country.
-(4) A person who has ceased to be a New Zealand citizen under this section may regain New Zealand citizenship only by way of a grant of citizenship under section 8 or section 8A or section 9.
+(4) A person who has ceased to be a New Zealand citizen under this section may regain New Zealand citizenship only by way of a grant of citizenship under section 8 or section 9.

 ### 16 Deprivation of New Zealand citizenship in special cases
 Subject to section 19, the Minister may, by order, deprive a person of his New Zealand citizenship if he is satisfied that the person has, while a New Zealand citizen and while of or over the age of 18 years and of full capacity,—